Sudan opposition groups call to postpone peace consultations meeting

 However, after consultations with the other opposition leaders, he said they agreed to call for the postponement of the meeting for two reasons:

-"The first is the confusion that occurred in the extension of the invitation and its delayed arrival.
+"The first is the confusion and hence delay in handling invitations to them".

-"The second is the current situation in Sudan with the suppression of freedoms and the expansion of arbitrary arrests in contradiction to any agreed commitments to resume any kind of consultations," said the statement.
+"The second is the current situation in Sudan, marked with freedoms’ suppression and widespread arbitrary detentions, which contradicts whatever requirements, necessary to resume any kind of consultations," said the statement.

 Al-Mahdi added that he told his partners in the opposition Sudan Call forces he would travel to Addis Ababa to meet the African Union; the AUHIP and international community officials who facilitate the process to brief them about the situation in the country.

-Also, he will ask them to "support the rights of the Sudanese people to peacefully express their views and demands," he stressed.
+Also, he will ask them to "support the right of the Sudanese people to peacefully express their views and demand," he stressed.

 Al-Mahdi further said he would ask them "to postpone the consultations to a later date so that the meeting is attended by all the stakeholders and it would be held after guaranteeing a favourable atmosphere".